micromouseonline/robot-notes/docs/sensors/switched-emitter-drive.md

 The size of the capacitor will determine the ability of the LED to maintain a constant output during the illumination pulse.
 If the capacitor is too small, its charge will be depleted quickly causing the LED current, and so its light output, to rapidly drop.
 Choosing a larger capacitor will ensure that there is sufficient charge for even high current pulses though it will take a little longer for the circuit to reach some kind of equilibrium after the sensors are powered up.
 This is because the capacitor must be charged through R11 from the power supply.
 This would normally only happen after the entire robot is powered on and should be complete within a few hundred milliseconds at most.

 In this circuit, as current is supplied by the capacitor, the voltage across it will inevitably drop.
 It is possible to calculate the capacitance required if you make assumptions about the permitted voltage drop.
-A longer pulse length or a higher current will cause a greater voltage droop.
+A longer pulse length or a higher current will cause a greater voltage drop.
 That in turn will cause a reduction in current.
 If you do not have much of a voltage overhead in the system then the current drop may become significant.

 For now, assume the same 500mA pulse, operating over 25us and that you can manage with a 0.25 Volt droop in the capacitor voltage.